Sockitflow/caracat-kit/README.md

 ## Sponsor & Support

 To keep this library maintained and up-to-date please consider [sponsoring it on GitHub](https://github.com/sponsors/gorhom).
-Or if you are looking for a private support or help in customizing the experience, then reach out to me on Twitter [@gorhom](https://twitter.com/gorhom).
+Or if you are looking for private support or help in customizing the experience, then reach out to me on Twitter [@gorhom](https://twitter.com/gorhom).

 ## License